A Fracture Multiscale Model for Peridynamic enrichment within the Partition of Unity Method: Numerical results

-In the coarse case, there is only a small gap between the two solutions, as PD computes a maximal displacement magnitude of \num{1.140e-4}\si{\meter} and the PUM \num{1.421e-4}\si{\meter}.
-In the fine case, with a greater force applied, the gap widens as PD computes a maximal displacement magnitude of \num{1.166e-4}\si{\meter} whereas with \num{3.136e-4}\si{\meter} the PDE model of the PUM reacts linearly to the increased load.
-These are comparisons with quasi-static PUM solutions.
 For the coarse problem, we provide an explicit dynamic PUM solution in Figure~\ref{fig:inclined:dynamic:pum}.
 While maximum displacement and overall shape again match the quasi-static solution, some wavy artifacts are visible.
 We believe this to have two reasons: First, due to the involved crack enrichments, the ansatz space evolves over time, which can introduce stability problems in a naive explicit time stepping scheme used here.
 Stable time stepping schemes adapted to this problem are available in the literature, see e.g.~\cite{chang2002explicit, chang2007enhanced, gravouil2009explicit}.
 Second, we currently advance the crack front in rather big steps, which probably introduces dynamic effects into the simulation.
 Both problems will be addressed in the future parts, when we actually couple the methods.

 Previously, the magnitude of the displacement was in a good agreement for the example where the PD model stayed in the linear regime, see Section~\ref{sec:numerical:result:bar}, and for stationary Mode I crack, see Section~\ref{sec:numerical:results:modei}.
-To get a better understanding of the difference in the displacement field, we compute the point-wise absolute error $\epsilon_i:=\vert \mathbf{U}_\text{PD}(\xb_i)-\mathbf{U}_\text{PUM}(\xb_i) \vert$, see Figure~\ref{fig:inclined:crack:error}.
+To get a better understanding of the difference in the displacement field, we compute the point-wise absolute error $\epsilon_i:=\vert \mathbf{U}_\text{PD}(\xb_i)-\mathbf{U}_\text{PUM}(\xb_i) \vert$, see Figure~\ref{fig:inclined:dynamic:pum}.
 Note that the relative error was avoided, since the displacement could be zero, which results in a division by zero.
 One clearly identifies that the absolute error $\epsilon_i$ is large on the left-hand side and right-hand side at the crack tip and there is the band going from the initial crack to the top and bottom of the plate.\\